 Did you follow their logic?
 The argument seems to be that:

 - Minority test-takers have lower USMLE Step 1 scores

 - Statistical adjustment for GPA/MCAT reduces the magnitude of these differences

-- Therefore, since Step 1 score are objective, minority candidates are less disadvantaged by using these for selection than they would be by subjective evaluation of other parts of their record
+- Therefore, USMLE scores are not biased, and minority candidates are less disadvantaged by using Step 1 scores for selection than they would be by subjective evaluation of other parts of their record

 To me, #3 seems to be a curious conclusion to draw from statements #1 and #2.
 Just because an instrument is national, standardized, and objective doesn’t mean it’s free from bias.
 And should we really be reassured by the fact that some of the differences in USMLE scores are explained by MCAT and GPA?

 Let’s dig into this a little more.
 To start, as we’ve done in the past, let’s pull the reference.

 Before we review the key findings, let me point out a few things to to put the results in context.